psmak3/OGspew/_posts/global/2015-05-13-global-jarjarsyndrome.md

 Have you ever seen a product at a store and wonder 'how in the hell did it get here'?
 For example, the Chia Pet, inane stickers found in a vending machine, bumper stickers with Calvin peeing on some logo.

 Now these things do just magically appear; they have to clear all sorts of hurdles.
-I mean there was an idea for this product, they pitched it to a company, there had to be some sort of analytics about a buying market, an executive board has to apporve it, then it gets produced and distributed throughout the country.
+I mean there was an idea for this product, they pitched it to a company, there had to be some sort of analytics about a buying market, an executive board has to approve it, then it gets produced and distributed throughout the country.
 This is a lot of work!
 And all for a Grumpy Cat sticker (although Grumpy Cat is pretty awesome).

 This is what I call the 'Jar Jar Syndrome'.